ResearchObject/ro-crate/docs/1.1-DRAFT/contextual-entities.md

 }
 ```

-In the above (abridged) example, there is no explicit license on the _RO-Crate Metadata File Description_, so the _Root Date Entity_ license [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0) would apply to RO-Crate JSON-LD statements, except for the statements on the imported <http://sws.geonames.org/8152662/>,  which metadata is re-distributed under license <https://creativecommons.org/licenses/by/4.0/>.
+In the above (abridged) example, there is no explicit license on the _RO-Crate Metadata File Description_, so the _Root Data Entity_ license [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0) would apply to RO-Crate JSON-LD statements, except for the statements on the imported <http://sws.geonames.org/8152662/>,  which metadata is re-distributed under license <https://creativecommons.org/licenses/by/4.0/>.

 In this example the CC-BY license requires retaining "a notice that refers to this Public License" and "identification of the creator(s) of the Licensed Material", here respected using `sdLicense` and `sdPublisher`.